You can sink a lot of money into furniture. If you dont buy carefully,

 children be around?
 Do you need a convertible sofa bed or just a couch?

 How long do you expect to keep the furniture?
-Will you be moving to a larger
+Will you soon be moving to

-or a smaller home soon?
-Will you be having children?
+a larger or a smaller home?
+Will you have children?
 Will your children

 What existing pieces of furniture will you keep?
-Are there some items youre
+Are there items youre

 fond of but could live without, and others youd never part with?